-- 8.1.3 For projects with activities that disturb the land surface, describe the proposed land use during and after the project.
-Show how the land form during and post disturbance will be stable and non-eroding over time (describe how current technologies will be applied). - 8.1.4 For underground mines, coal seam gas, underground coal gasification and projects likely to cause land subsidence, assess and provide comprehensive surface subsidence predictions using tools or techniques that enable the location, extent and scale of subsidence, and its effect, over time, on surface landforms and hydrology to be understood.
+- potential for the project's construction and operation to change existing land uses of the project site and adjacent areas, including Key Resources Areas9 and gas and petroleum pipelines traversing the project area.
+Incompatible land uses, both existing and proposed should be identified and propose suitable measures to avoid or minimise impacts - the compatibility of the project with surrounding land uses, including the impacts on economic resources and the future availability and viability of the resource including extraction, processing and transport location to markets - any infrastructure proposed to be located within, or which may have impacts on, the Stock Route Network10 • - agricultural land uses potentially impacted by the project. • - 8.1.2 Address the requirements of the RPI Act, including how the project will avoid or minimise impacts on land identified as Strategic Cropping Land on the Trigger Map for Strategic Cropping Land11 and the requirements of the Darling Downs Regional Plan, Queensland Government, October 201312 and the Environmental Impact Assessment Companion Guide (Department of Agriculture, Fisheries and Forestry, 201413). - For projects with activities that disturb the land surface, describe the proposed land use during and after the 8.1.3 project.
+Show how the land form during and post disturbance will be stable and non-eroding over time (describe how current technologies will be applied) and meets the requirements of the Soil Conservation Act 1986. - 8.1.4 For coal seam gas projects likely to cause land subsidence, assess and provide comprehensive surface subsidence predictions using tools or techniques that enable the location, extent and scale of subsidence, and its effect, over time, on surface landforms and hydrology to be understood14.
 Propose detailed mitigation measures for any significant impacts that would result from subsidence. - 8.1.5 Detail any known or potential sources of contaminated land that could be impacted by the project.
-Describe how any proposed land use may result in land becoming contaminated. - 8.1.6 Identify existing or potential native title rights and interests possibly impacted by the project and the potential for managing those impacts by an Indigenous Land Use Agreement or other measure.
+Describe how any proposed land use may result in land becoming contaminated. - 8.1.6 Identify existing or potential native title rights and interests possibly impacted by the project and the potential for managing those impacts by an Indigenous Land Use Agreement or other measure in accordance with the Native Title (Queensland) Act 1993 and consistent with the Queensland Government Native Title Work Procedures15